Mudit-Jxin7/leetcode_backend/readme.md

-# TypeScript Backend Application Readme
+# Course Selling Application - Backend

 ## Description

-This repository contains a TypeScript backend application built with Express.js and MongoDB.
-It provides a starting point for developing server-side applications in TypeScript.
-The application uses a sample `.env.example` file to store environment variables, and you will need to configure these variables to run the application successfully.
+This repository contains a backend for course selling application built with Express.js and MongoDB and written in typescript .

 ## Prerequisites